jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_alarm_file_exceededsetsize.md

 ---
-title: File - Exceeded Set Size Alarm
+title: File - Exceeded Set Size alarm
+tags: [windows_alarms]
 last_updated: July 29, 2016
 summary: "The File Exceeded Set Size alarm becomes active when one of the files you have configured the Diagnostic Server to track exceeds the size threshold you have set."
 sidebar: c_windows_sidebar